ekeih/alerticular/README.md

 Alerticular ships with a default [Jinja2 template](./alerticular/templates/alertmanager.md) for the Telegram messages.
 To override the template it is currently necessary to override the file (e.g. by mounting a ConfigMap in Kubernetes) but soon an easier way to pass a custom template will be provided.

+To style the message you can use emoji shortcodes and the [HTML style formatting](https://core.telegram.org/bots/api#html-style) options provided by telegram.

 ## Metrics

 By default Alerticular exposes Prometheus metrics at port 8081, e.g. http://localhost:8081/metrics.